 The Creative Outlier Air V2 are fair for phone calls.
 Their integrated microphone has a decent recording quality, and your voice sounds full-bodied but also a bit unnatural.
 The mic also struggles to separate your voice from background noises, so they're better-suited for calls from quiet settings.
 They have decent noise isolation, but you may be distracted during your calls by bass-heavy background noises.

 The Creative Outlier Air V2 are bulky wireless in-ears that protrude a bit from your ears.
-They have a very similar overall design to the Creative Outlier Air Truly Wireless, but come with a few more ear tip sizes.
+They have a very similar overall design to the Creative Outlier Air Truly Wireless, but come with a few more ear tip sizes, and have a dark metallic blue finish.
 There's also an LED light circle surrounding the buttons, which flashes different colors to show the battery level and pairing information.
 You can't customize the LED lights.
-However, you can get these headphones in several different color variants.

 The Creative Outlier Air V2 are comfortable.
 These lightweight in-ears don't go very deep in your ear, and they don't apply a lot of pressure, which is nice.
 They come with more ear tip sizes than the Creative Outlier Air Truly Wireless, so you have more options to find the most comfortable fit.
 Also, compared to their predecessor, their control scheme is easier to press thanks to its touch-sensitive design, so you don't push the buds further into your ears when inputting commands.
 However, they're a bit bulky and stick out from your ears.